 On your wedding day, the facility will be open a maximum of four hours prior to the wedding for deliveries/preparation/pictures.
 You are responsible for informing the florist, photographer, etc. of these hours.
 The facility will be closed one hour following the conclusion of the ceremony.
 The church is not responsible for personal items left in the facilities.

 If the couple would like to use a Grace pastor or minister as their officiant, they’ll need to indicate their choices on the Wedding Application Form.
 Grace staff will arrange to have the couple meet with a Grace officiant once it is determined if their choices are available on the proposed wedding date.
-We can allow other wedding officiants to perform ceremonies at Grace, but they must be approved by a Community & Care Pastor.
+We can allow other licensed wedding officiants to perform ceremonies at Grace, but they must be approved by an Adult Ministries Pastor.
 Any couple wishing to use a non-Grace wedding officiant will need to have their officiant complete the Guest Wedding Officiant request form before the wedding date can be confirmed.
 If you are not getting married at a Grace facility but you would like to request a Grace pastor to officiate your wedding, please complete the Grace Wedding Officiant Request Form.

 A Grace Wedding Coordinator is required and included in your fees.
 She will contact the bride (at least one month prior to the wedding date) concerning church facilities and equipment needs.
 At the initial contact the bride will need to communicate if there will be an outside coordinator or if the Grace Wedding Coordinator will be the only one to direct the rehearsal and wedding.
 Additionally, the coordinator will need to review the “order of service” with the bride well in advance of the rehearsal.
 The wedding coordinator represents our staff, and will be with you during the rehearsal and wedding to assist you and will serve as a guide to our policies.